 Choose a matinee and you can spend your evening at one of London’s top restaurants, book an evening performance and enjoy the sights and sounds of London throughout the day.
 Or even better, consider an short theatre break that allows you to do both.
 Either way, you will be spoilt for choice as theatre in London truly provides something for everyone.

-If you are considering the option of theatre breaks with the family, there are a number of shows that can be happily enjoyed by all.
+If you are considering the option of Easter theatre breaks with the family, there are a number of shows that can be happily enjoyed by all.
 Based on the hit film and combining a touching story with Elton John’s powerful music, Billy Elliot charms audiences night after night.
 Youngsters in the family will be enthralled by the puppetry and majesty of The Lion King on stage.
 Similar skill and artistry is on show in the stage adaptation of Michael Morpurgo’s beloved novel War Horse.
 And it is almost impossible to resist the wit, wonder and whimsy of Matilda the Musical.

 Theatreland has long taken inspiration from the silver screen and in recent years the West End is no exception.
 The late Whitney Houston is honoured and celebrated in the stage production of The Bodyguard and Once is just as touching as the award winning film, with beautiful music too.
-Those choosing theatre breaks this Easter can be amongst the first to see two great comedy musicals: The Full Monty and Dirty Rotten Scoundrels.
+Those choosing theatre breaks this Easter can be amongst the first to see a great comedy musical starring Robert Lindsay: Dirty Rotten Scoundrels.

 Whether it’s celebrating the catchy music and fascinating story of Frankie Valli and The Four Seasons in Jersey Boys or dancing in the aisles to your heart’s content at Mamma Mia! you can have a great time in the heart of London.
-The hit play One Man Two Guvnors integrates engaging live music with knockabout action to produce a farcical yet fantastic show.
-And the magical music of Queen lives on in We Will Rock You – a fast-paced yet heartfelt story of art and artifice in a dystopian future that has been enjoying standing ovations for over ten years.
+Also the magical music of Queen lives on in We Will Rock You – a fast-paced yet heartfelt story of art and artifice in a dystopian future that has been enjoying standing ovations for over ten years.